jkeohan/bonus_lectures/AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 <img src="https://i.imgur.com/W2k5vY9.png" width=500/>

-Because we will be working within Lambda we won't need to install any NPM packages as the SDK is already available in Lambda.
+Because we will be working within Lambda we won't need to install any NPM packages as the SDK is already available in Lambda environment.

 <!-- <img src="https://i.imgur.com/hjJqcuv.png"> -->